 So you might be surprised to learn that the little bub growing inside you is not just merely growing and sleeping all day, but is full of movement and life.
 You see, your baby doesn’t just need to physically grow and develop during its time in utero; her brain and central nervous system also needs to start practicing skills for survival.

-Here are five impressive things your unborn baby is doing inside your tummy to prepare for life on the outside.
+Here are five impressive things your unborn baby is doing inside your tummy to prepare for life on

 1. Working out